 Hugo Schmeisser

-More than 1,000,000 MP40 were issued during WWII, developed at Erma by Heinrich Vollmer (from earlier designs Schmeisser was involved in).
+More than 1,000,000 MP40 were issued during WWII, developed at Erma by Heinrich Vollmer (from earlier designs that Schmeisser was involved in).
 The Schmeisser family and Haenel held manufacturing patents involving part of the stamped metal fabrication process and detachable ribbed magazines.

 500,000 MP44 were issued during WWII.